 While TARP was successful as an emergency room operation in saving the life of the patient (staving off a collapse of the financial system), it didn’t heal the underlying illness or stimulate any dramatic recovery.
 The economy stepped back from the abyss but remained stagnant for quite a few years in comparison to pre-2008 levels.
 The government — with both political parties taking money from Wall Street donors — still didn’t break up the big banks, limit executive bonuses or compensation, regulate lobbyists, reform the credit agencies, or even attach many strings to the bailout.
 In fact, the big banks used some of the bailout money to buy up distressed smaller banks.
-And the ringleaders who broke the law by misleading investors didn’t go to prison, though the principal banks were fined $190 billion collectively (which they pilfered directly from shareholders rather than their own salaries).
-After JPMorgan Chase CEO Jaime Dimon arranged a $13 billion out-of-court settlement with the Department of “Justice,” his ecstatic and relieved board gave him a 74% raise hiking his salary to $20 million.
+And the ringleaders who broke the law by misleading investors didn’t go to prison, though the principal banks were fined $190 billion collectively, that they pilfered directly from shareholders rather than their own salaries.
+After JPMorgan Chase CEO Jaime Dimon arranged a $13 billion out-of-court settlement with the Department of Justice (DOJ), his ecstatic and relieved board gave him a 74% raise hiking his salary to $20 million.
 They hadn’t expected such a small penalty.
 If TARP was emergency heart surgery and banks were the patient, the patient was fine and feeling good within a couple of years, gorging on cheeseburgers and smoking a pack a day.